chiahaohsutai/AnimatorSwap/resources/CodeReview.md

 the visual views instead of using extension to inherit this JPanel as we create new views.
 Another caveat of this use of inheritance is that some subclasses defined new public methods which are not included in any interface.
 Another downside is that some methods returned or required class types instead of interface types, which reduces flexibility in the code.
+To fix this, we would just change where concrete classes are used as return or input types to the interface that they belong to.

 ## Documentation Critique